nanocosmos/docs/docs/cloud/analytics.md

 > By clicking on a bar in one of the metrics **'Usage Playout/Ingest'**, **'Usage Playout'** and **'Usage Ingest'** an overlay window is being opened.
 > There you can gain more insight about that specific bar by doing your own research.
 The table shows the TOP 10 (highest) usage for your selected search parameters.
 > You can set two parameters:
+>

-- vertical bar (blue): choose a data feature you are interested in (e.g. streamname)
+> - vertical bar (blue): choose a data feature you are interested in (e.g. streamname)
-- horizontal bar (orange): choose Playout/Ingest or a specific transfer protocol you are interested in (e.g. H5Live)
+> - horizontal bar (orange): choose Playout/Ingest or a specific transfer protocol you are interested in (e.g. H5Live)

 ![Screenshot](/img/cloud/analytics/analytics-zoom.png)

 #### Maximum concurrent H5Live viewers

-The concurrent viewer count over all streams (dependent on the filter options) for a point in time.
+The maximum concurrent viewer count over all streams (dependent on the filter options) for a point in time.

 #### Month to Date